bioinfo-pf-curie/mpiBWA/README.txt

 If your are equiped with NFS and high latency network and want to go very fast but less precise use the LAZYCHUNK branch.

+Add an experimental branch for higher scalability, full reproducibility and better accuracy.

 Release notes
 ------------

+Release 1.0 from 29/11/2017

+Add a new branch called Experimental.

+Rationnal:

+The master and FULLMPI branch are made for full reproducibility and accuracy but they reach the Amdah'ls law point.
+Indeed the locking file RMA implementation introduce a bottle neck we are not able to overcome.

+This is why we have implemented a new algorithm.
+With the same idea in mind than from the previous version master jobs are responsible for chuncking the data the way bwa-mem does.
+But instead of doing it linearly on the fastq now they do it independently.
+We introduce communication for adjusting the offets.

+This method removes the previous bottle neck.
+We obtain the full reproducibility with a better efficiency and scalability.

+When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
+8 is the number of threads used by bwa-mem.
+We also see a limitation of the mpi_read_at fonction the buffer is limited at 2g.
+This version does not work on trimmed reads.

+First results test on broadwell

+Sample: SRR2052 WGS from GIAB aligned with 352*8 = 2816 cpu

+352 = (Forward Fastq size in gb) / 2g
+8 number of aligner jobs (per master)

+MPI parameters :
+mpi_run -n 352 -c 8
+or :
+MSUB -n 352
+MSUB -c 8

+alignment time: 26 mn
+Time to compute chunks: 8s

+Next step:

+1) remove buffer size limitation
+2) support trimmed reads
+3) need tests on low throughput infrastructures

 Release 1.0 from 21/11/2017